Taking a car into Morocco

 And that’s how to take your car into Morocco.
 Simple isn’t it?
 Now you know how to enter Morocco in your own vehicle.
 We said it was simple.
 It could take anything from 10 minutes to 2 hours to get through.
 This depends on how busy your ferry is and how energetic the officials are feeling.
 Just relax and take your time.
 There’s no need to stress and no bribes to pay.
 Even the fixers are friendly!

 If you’re preparing to for one week in Morocco, it’ll be useful if you’re carrying a paper road map.
 It won’t take up much room in your luggage and we find them useful for planning our routes.
 It’s much easier to get an idea of distance and what you’ll be passing on the way than your GPS.
 You can buy your Morocco road maps here, today.
 We also suggest bringing a guide book with you.
 We’ve always used a Lonely Planet one but the Bradt guides are good too.
 We should update ours because it’s about 10 years old now, dog eared and just a tad out of date!
 Take a look here and check out what guide books are on offer.

 When it comes to booking accommodation, we just wing it.
 But then it’s a little easier when you’re travelling in your own vehicle and able to camp just about anywhere.
-If you’re week in Morocco is a fly-drive,we advise you book your accommodation for your arrival date and the day before departure, at least.
+If your week in Morocco is a fly-drive,we advise you book your accommodation for your arrival date and the day before departure, at least.
 It’ll take the stress out of the start and end of your holiday.
 You can book accommodation pretty easily en route after this.
 In fact, we suggest you don’t book in advance to avoid having a fixed itinerary.
-Half the fun of road trips is having the flexibility to do as you you like, when you like.
+Half the fun of road trips is having the flexibility to do as you like, when you like.
 You lose some freedom with a pre-booked reservation.